raeidsaqur/coursera-machine-learning/README.md

-# Coursera: Ma chine Learning by Andrew Ng (Stanford University)
+# Coursera: Machine Learning by Andrew Ng (Stanford University)

 Undoubtedly one of the most popular courses on Coursera a.t.m.
 I briefly looked at the week 5 programming assignment for 'back propagation' as one of my students was facing some difficulty in solving it.